Collections Engine

 DynamoDB attempt logged

 The Collections Scheduler runs on a CloudWatch schedule and queries RDS for floats due at each stage.
 It enqueues them to SQS for the Collections Worker to process.
 The Webhook and Balance Workers react to external events without polling.
-The Prenote Scheduler runs on its own weekday schedule and enqueues zero-dollar prenote submissions for the subset of users whose floats are due in a few business days and whose floats.prenotes GrowthBook flag is enabled.
+The Prenote Scheduler runs on its own daily schedule and enqueues zero-dollar prenote submissions for the subset of users whose floats are due in 5 calendar days and whose floats.prenotes GrowthBook flag is enabled.

 T-1 Day Collection